Equity Commonwealth (EQC): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The current management structure and strategic direction were established in 2014 following a significant proxy contest.
+The current strategic direction and management were established in 2014 following a successful proxy contest.
+The predecessor entity, CommonWealth REIT (CWH), originated from HRPT Properties Trust, which was established in 1986.

 Original location

-The predecessor entity, CommonWealth REIT, was based in Newton, Massachusetts.
-Post-transformation, the leadership and headquarters shifted, now centered in Chicago, Illinois.
+The predecessor, CommonWealth REIT, was based in Newton, Massachusetts.
+Following the 2014 management change, the headquarters and leadership shifted to Chicago, Illinois.

 Founding team members

-The transformative leadership installed in 2014 included Samuel Zell as Chairman and David Helfand as President and CEO, bringing experience from Equity Group Investments.
+The transformative leadership team installed in 2014 included the late billionaire investor Samuel Zell as Chairman and David Helfand as President and Chief Executive Officer.

 Initial capital/funding